opnfv/functest/docs/userguide/runfunctest.rst

         ....

-At the end of the Functest environment creation (prepare_env.sh see `[1]`_), a file (/home/opnfv/functest/conf/testcase-list.txt) is created with the list of all the runnable tests.
+At the end of the Functest environment creation (prepare_env.sh see `[1]`_), a file */home/opnfv/functest/conf/testcase-list.txt* is created with the list of all the runnable tests.
-We consider the static constraints as regex and compare them with the scenario.
+Functest considers the static constraints as regular expressions and compare them with the given scenario name.
-For instance, odl can be run only on scenario including odl in its name.
+For instance, ODL suite can be run only on an scenario including 'odl' in its name.

 The order of execution is also described in the Functest configuration file::